 - Butter - Room temperature unsalted butter.

-- Sugar - Regular white granulated sugar and confectioners sugar.
+- Sugar - Regular white granulated sugar and confectioners' sugar for icing.

 - Lemon - We will use both lemon zest and juice as in the lemon ricotta cookies recipe.